pasin-k/tooth-1d/readme.md

 ### Hyperparameters
 There are some hyperparameters and other parameters such as input directory, batch_size, steps, etc in `/cfg` folder.
 We use protocol buffer to feed those parameters into our file.
 Look up `coor_tooth.config` as a reference.
+<br> Note: label_type is a score category which the instructor gave based on each criteria.
+You can ask for more info about these label.

 ### Model Architecture